Ever worked with an unhappy manager? Seen them frazzled, frustrated, or run down?

 2. Be a more effective listener

 Curiosity is a priceless skill for leaders.
-By developing the skill of asking good questions, you'll uncover useful insights from your team members that will help you lead better, fix problems when they're small, and learn what your team members need most to thrive.
+One crucial development goal for a manager is to master the skill of asking good questions.
+By doing so, you'll uncover useful insights from your team members that will help you lead better, fix problems when they're small, and learn what your team members need most to thrive.

 This really comes down to two things: